-This document provides a broad overview of the steps necessary to complete a thesis, with some discussion of how different theses may vary by subject area.
+This provides a broad overview of the steps necessary to complete a thesis with some discussion of how theses may vary based on subject area.

-This document explains the purpose of junior-level Independent Readings & Research hours and describes what is expected of students and faculty.
-Independent Readings & Research is the preliminary step towards the writing of the undergraduate Honors thesis.
+This document explains the purpose of Advanced Readings & Research hours taken in the sophomore or junior year and describes what is expected of students and faculty.
+Advanced Readings & Research is the preliminary step towards the writing of the undergraduate Honors thesis.

 Honors Thesis Hours: Expectations for Senior Year